Calphast/cmupc_final_gut_dysbiosis_analysis/README.md

 # Gut Dysbiosis and Epithelial scRNA-seq Analysis

 This repository contains the full R-based pipeline for Pod23's CMU Pre-College Computational Biology final project.
-The project analyzes epithelial cell responses to gut dysbiosis using two publicly available single-cell RNA sequencing (scRNA-seq) datasets from the Gene Expression Omnibus (GEO): **GSE168077** and **GSE169749**.
+The project analyzes cell response to gut dysbiosis using two publicly available single-cell RNA sequencing (scRNA-seq) datasets from the Gene Expression Omnibus (GEO): **GSE168077** and **GSE169749**.

 The main goals of this project are: